moorepants/eme185/content/pages/resources.rst

 the space.

 - You should only request the key code if you actually need space.
-- Do not share the keypad entry key code.
+- Do not share the keypad entry key code outside of your team.
 If you do, then you jeopardize the security people's projects.
 - Group your items into as few labeled boxes/shelves/tables as possible.
 - Label all boxes and any freestanding items with a contact name and phone number.